dbrennand/EventPics/README.md

 pre-commit install
 ```

-If you need to run Django migrations for changes to the models:
+If you need to create Django migrations for changes to the models:

 ```bash
 cd eventpics